DebdasPaul/debdaspaul.github.io/_pages/about.md

 I am a computational biologist/bioinformatician at the Hans-Knöll-Institut in Jena, Germany.

 I started my academic career as a computer science engineer working primarily on the application of spectral graph theory in complex systems.
 Moved by the complexities of natural designs, I continued my journey in the field of Systems Biology, where I explored the mechanisms behind robust and reliable signal propagation in biological signalling networks using concepts/approaches from dynamical systems theory, Markov Chain Monte Carlo, stochastic analysis and rule-based modeling.
-In my research, I like to combine data-driven approaches with mechanistic modelling whenever possible.
+In my research, I like to combine data-driven approaches with mechanistic modelling.

 Apart from systems biology, I possess a great interest in quantum mechanics, cognitive science, and human history.